 Let go of any agenda about healing, fixing or changing this energy.
 Remember, the hurt child (emotional pain) will only hear that as "I'm not okay as I am."
 It is actually that energy that is at the root of the emotional pain to begin with.It is quite a paradox, but by totally allowing it to be as it is, then and only then does it feel safe enough to let go.

 If you would like help in bringing your emotional pain into awareness for healing, I invite you to a WellBeing Alignment Session.
-During your session, the places of constriction that are most ready to heal are brought to the surface.
+During your session, the places of constriction that are most ready to heal are invited to show themselves.